-2005-present Lecturer IV, Department of Sociology and Residential College's interdisciplinary Social Science program (renamed the Social Theory and Practice program in 2008), University of Michigan-Ann Arbor.
-1998-present Assistant Research Scientist, University of Michigan-Ann Arbor.
+- 2022- present Lecturer, School of the Environment, Yale University in even-numbered Spring semesters. - 2005-present Lecturer IV, Department of Sociology and Residential College's STP program, University of Michigan-Ann Arbor. - 2013-2022 Associate Research Scientist, University of Michigan-Ann Arbor.
 Until July 2009, this position was located in the Institute of Labor and Industrial Relations (ILIR).
 In July 2009, when the ILIR closed, I shifted my research scientist position to the Sociology Department.
-2001-2008 Co-Director, Labor and Global Change Program, Institute of Labor and Industrial Relations, University of Michigan.

-1998-2005 Lecturer III, Department of Sociology and Residential College.
+I was promoted from Assistant to Associate after a major review conducted in 2013.
+In 2022 the appointment was ended. - 2014-2017 Head of Residential College's interdisciplinary Social Theory and Practice (STP) Major. - 2001-2008 Co-Director, Labor and Global Change Program, Institute of Labor and Industrial Relations, University of Michigan. - 1998-2005 Lecturer III, Department of Sociology and Residential College.
 University of Michigan.

-1995-1998 Assistant Professor, Department of Political Science, Reed College.

-- 1994 Visiting Assistant Professor, Department of Political Science, Northwestern University, Winter and Spring quarters. - 1993 Visiting Assistant Professor, Department of Political Science, University of Michigan, Fall term. - Social Science and Humanities Research Council of Canada Postdoctoral Fellow.
+- 1995-1998 Assistant Professor, Department of Political Science, Reed College. - 1994 Visiting Assistant Professor, Department of Political Science, Northwestern University, Winter and Spring quarters. - 1993 Visiting Assistant Professor, Department of Political Science, University of Michigan, Fall term. - 1992-1993 Social Science and Humanities Research Council of Canada Postdoctoral Fellow.
 2nd year of a two-year fellowship examined the implications of NAFTA for workers, unions and labor movement power in the three countries of North America.
-Institute for Labor and Industrial Relations, University of Michigan. - Social Science and Humanities Research Council of Canada Postdoctoral Fellow.
+Institute for Labor and Industrial Relations, University of Michigan. - 1990-1991 Social Science and Humanities Research Council of Canada Postdoctoral Fellow.
 1st year of a two-year fellowship examined the applicability of the theory of labor movement types developed in my Ph.D. dissertation to the labor movements of Western Europe.
 Center for European Studies, Harvard University.